IDEAS Academic Advisors

 • UCLA Center for Healthier Children, Families and Communities

-Dr. Lisa Stanley is Project Director for the national TECCS initiative (Transforming Early Childhood Community Systems), which is focused on promoting the health and well-being of young children at a local level.
+Dr. Lisa Stanley is Project Director for the national Data Informed Futures program at UCLA, which focuses on promoting the health and well-being of young children at a local level.
+She advises the IDEAS Consortium and coordinates its use of the Early Development Instrument to supplement administrative measures of child development.

 • UF Anita Zucker Center for Excellence in Early Childhood Studies